Human sexual activity: Sex outside marriage

 In the West, sex before marriage is not illegal.
 There are social taboos and many religions condemn pre-marital sex.
-In many Muslim countries, such as Saudi Arabia, Pakistan, Afghanistan, Iran, Kuwait, Maldives, Morocco, Oman, Mauritania, United Arab Emirates, Sudan, Yemen, any form of sexual activity outside marriage is illegal.
-Those found guilty, especially women, may be forced to wed the sexual partner, publicly beaten, or stoned to death.
+In many Muslim countries, such as Saudi Arabia, Pakistan, Afghanistan, Iran, Kuwait, Maldives, Morocco, Oman, Mauritania, United Arab Emirates, Sudan, and Yemen, any form of sexual activity outside marriage is illegal.
+Those found guilty, especially women, may be forced to wed the sexual partner, may be publicly beaten, or may be stoned to death.
 In many African and native tribes, sexual activity is not viewed as a privilege or right of a married couple, but rather as the unification of bodies and is thus not frowned upon.

 Other studies have analyzed the changing attitudes about sex that American adolescents have outside marriage.
 Adolescents were asked how they felt about oral and vaginal sex in relation to their health, social, and emotional well-being.
 Overall, teenagers felt that oral sex was viewed as more socially positive amongst their demographic.
 Results stated that teenagers believed that oral sex for dating and non-dating adolescents was less threatening to their overall values and beliefs than vaginal sex was.
 When asked, teenagers who participated in the research viewed oral sex as more acceptable to their peers, and their personal values than vaginal sex.